 Thanks to endorphins and adrenaline, the immediate damage following a car accident isn’t always noticeable.
 When your body registers a possible near-death experience like a wreck, pain-masking hormones flood the brain and body.
 These could make you feel like you are fine, if a little shaken up, when in reality you have suffered severe injuries.

 If you were in a car accident, considered yourself scratch-free, and later found that you had actually been hurt, it’s absolutely vital that you tread carefully.
 Certain mistakes could seriously impact your ability to be compensated for the expenses you incur from your injuries.

-In the interest of empowering our Winston-Salem neighbors to make the best decisions for themselves, our experienced legal professionals at Lewis & Keller have provided this advice for handling car accident injuries that aren’t immediately noticeable.
+In the interest of empowering our Winston-Salem neighbors to make the best decisions for themselves, our experienced legal professionals at Lewis & Keller have provided this advice for handling delayed injury after a car accident in Winston-Salem.